RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 ## Step 8
 ### Last step

-    Open your browser and browse to http://<Any Warm IP>:81
+Open your browser and browse to http://<Any Swarm IP>:81

+You can browse to any swarm member on port 81 and we will get our application.

+This is possible becouse of the new "Routing Mesh" that was introduced on docker 1.12 For more info on the routing mesh : https://docs.docker.com/engine/swarm/ingress/